levoncf/Database_Project/Checkpoint_queries.md

             FROM (SELECT T.order_id, customer_id, Total
                   FROM (SELECT order_id, SUM(quantity) AS Total
                         FROM ORDERITEM AS O
-                        GROUP BY O.order_id) AS A JOIN "TRANSACTION" AS T ON A.order_id = T.order_id)
+                        GROUP BY O.order_id) AS A JOIN ORDER_TRANSACTION AS T ON A.order_id = T.order_id)
             GROUP BY customer_id) AS B) AS C , CUSTOMER, ENTITY AS E, NAMES AS N WHERE C.customer_id = CUSTOMER.entity_id AND